My husband, Jason, is from Iowa. His whole family lives there and farms and has deep roots.

 We melted for the first month, failing to acclimatize to the heat and sleeping together in the one room with a/c.
 We made expensive mistakes that quickly drained our savings.
 The woman we rented our first house from refused to give our deposit back and then insisted we pay the next month rent as well when she didn’t have a new renter.
 The kids suddenly decided they wanted to go to private school with the other American kids instead of being home schooled (getting up at dawn put an end to that pretty fast.)
 We bought a car only to find out later the paperwork was a ridiculous mess and we couldn’t register it or resell it.
 Anyone who tells you moving overseas is easy is lying, there were constant adjustment for that first year.

 But we made it, just like anyone who moves to a new place does eventually.
 I view being in a new country as not much different from moving to a new state; you have to learn where things are and how stuff works no matter where you go.
 You figure it out, and once you get past that initial adjustment it gets easier.

 What will we do next?

 Meet the family:

 Amelia (that’s me) is an RN who burned out fast in the U.S. system.
 I’m now in charge of research and planning our adventures as well as homeschooling/worldschooling the kiddos while building my freelance writing career.
 I started taking horseback riding lessons for the first time after I turned 40, although I am a little worried that I’ve never broken a bone…(yes I’m knocking.)

-Jason works remotely in IT, which makes him the bank that pays for our travel right now.
+Jason works remotely in IT, which makes him the bank that pays for our travels.
 Working from home allows him to avoid pants on a regular basis.
 He played in heavy metal bands in Iowa but sold his drums when we moved so he needs a new hobby or a very portable kit, maybe some bongos.